netobserv/netobserv.github.io/content/posts/2025-07-17-whats-new-1-9/index.md

 ovnkube-node-dtq28                       7/8     Running   8             4m11s
 ```

-However, Network Observability will report an "AxiosError" if using Loki.
-Wait at least another 10 minutes or more until the service CA (Certificate Authority) is updated.
+While the IPsec pods are up and running, the other parts of the cluster might not be ready, including Network Observability.
+To ensure the cluster is stable, enter `oc adm wait-for-stable-cluster`.

 ## Flowlogs-pipeline filter

-Flowlogs-pipeline filter lets you filter data after it has been enriched with Kubernetes information.
-It can filter logs (Loki data), metrics (Prometheus data), or logs to be exported, which corresponds to the **outputTarget** field (Figure 4) when configuring a FlowCollector instance.
+Flowlogs-pipeline filter lets you filter data after it has been enriched with Kubernetes information, and before ingestion.
+It can filter logs (Loki data), metrics (Prometheus data), or logs to be exported, or all of them, which corresponds to the **outputTarget** field (Figure 4) when configuring a FlowCollector instance.
 In the FlowCollector form view, scroll down to the **Processor configuration** section and click to open it.
 Then click **Filters** and then **Add Filters**.
 You can also set a different sampling value than the one used by the eBPF Agent.

 The query uses a simple query language that supports 8 comparison operators, the 6 standard ones (`=`, `!=`, `>`, `>=`, `<`, `<=`), plus two more to match or not match a regular expression (`=~`, `!~`).
 It can check if a field exists or not (`with(field)`, `without(field)`.
 Finally, the query language allows `and` and `or` with parentheses to specify precedence for more complex expressions.

 ![Flowlogs-pipeline filters config](flowlogs-filters-config.png)<br>
 Figure 4: Flowlogs-pipeline filters configuration

 Don't confuse this with the eBPF flow filter, which happens at a much earlier stage at the packet level.
 Flowlogs-pipeline filter doesn't benefit as much from a resource savings as eBPF flow filter because part of the processing of flows has already happened.
-To get a list of field names for the query, click a row in the Traffic flows table and then click the **Raw** tab.
+To get a list of field names for the query, see the [documentation](https://docs.redhat.com/en/documentation/openshift_container_platform/4.19/html/network_observability/json-flows-format-reference) or click a row in the Traffic flows table, and then click the **Raw** tab.

 Here's a query to include only "netobserv" traffic.

 ```
-SrcK8S_Namespace="netobserv" or DestK8S_Namespace="netobserv"
+SrcK8S_Namespace="netobserv" or DstK8S_Namespace="netobserv"
 ```

 For more information, see [FLP filtering language](https://github.com/netobserv/flowlogs-pipeline/blob/main/docs/filtering.md).